Director of Bands; Conductor, Wind Ensemble

 Cross wrote a chapter for volume four of Composers on Composing for Band and contributed to The Horizon Leans Forward: Stories of Courage, Strength, and Triumph of Underrepresented Communities in the Wind Band Field and The Future of the Wind Band: Philosopher and Practitioner in Dialog, all available from GIA Publications.
 His more than 20 original compositions and arrangements are published by Boosey & Hawkes, Daehn Publications/C.L.
 Barnhouse, and Theodore Music.

-Cross has appeared as a guest conductor, composer, and clinician in nearly 40 states; internationally in Canada, China, Korea, Singapore, Spain, Thailand, and the United Arab Emirates; as featured band clinician at the Texas Music Educators Association Clinic/Convention; and on several occasions at the Music for All National Festival and Midwest Clinic.
-He has engagements in California, Georgia, Illinois, Kansas, Montana, Nebraska, New Mexico, New York, South Dakota, Texas, Virginia, Wyoming, and with the NAFME All-National Honor Band during the 2021–22 season.
+Cross has appeared as a guest conductor, composer, and clinician in nearly 40 states; internationally in Canada, China, Germany, Korea, Singapore, Spain, Thailand, and the United Arab Emirates; as featured band clinician at the Texas Music Educators Association Clinic/Convention; and on several occasions at the Music for All National Festival and Midwest Clinic.
+He has engagements in Arizona, California, Georgia, Indiana, Maryland, New York, North Carolina, Pennsylvania, Tennessee, Texas, and Germany during the 2022–23 season.
 Cross is a Yamaha Master Educator.